osmocom/imsi-pseudo/docs/specification.md

 * When allocating and deallocating pseudo IMSIs, the HLR flushes information in the VLR related to them, so an old TMSI does not point to the wrong pseudo IMSI.
+* The SIM applet registers EVENT_DOWNLOAD_LOCATION_STATUS, uses it to count the location updates that were done with the same pseudo IMSI, and warns the user if the pseudo IMSI did not change over several location updates.
+This means, that for some reason, the SMS from the HLR are not arriving (e.g. because an attacker is blocking them).

 TODO:
 * extend the list above with the exact sections of the spec, where the new